antor44/Acquisition4microcontrollers/README.md

-# Data adquisition for Arduino UNO and Nano BLE 33 Sense
+# Data acquisition for Arduino UNO and Nano BLE 33 Sense

 Codes to acquire data for a machine learning application to control the temperature.